 result['messages'][-1].pretty_print()

-The agent generates a multi-table JOIN query across employees, dept_emp, departments, and salaries tables, groups by department, orders by average salary descending, and limits to 5 results.
+Here, we can see the agent generate a multi-table JOIN query across employees, dept_emp, departments, and salaries.
+It groups by department, orders by average salary, and limits to 5 results.

 Top Paid Employees